dimasmith/highlights/README.md

 A free [bookcision](https://readwise.io/bookcision) service provides a way to export kindle highlights to the json file.
 Highlight support those files as an input.

+## Samples

+You can check resulting formatted highlights in `samples` directory.

+- `default_markdown.md` - example of markdown highlights with default formatter;